 With a “cookie-less world” approaching, no doubt you have seen many articles addressing the increased privacy regulations and browsers cookie depreciation.
 A lot of buzz is done around the importance of first party data and how to harness this for marketing and advertising but what about those who have not yet developed or built out their internal CDP solution?
 Some clients have very little to no first party data collected or available when they first come to us at Zion & Zion.
-As an agency, we have a lot of experience helping clients looking for more guidance and expertise on data and CDP solutions, you can read more about that here.
+As an agency, we have a lot of experience helping clients looking for more guidance and expertise on data and CDP solutions, you can read more about that on our website.

 As someone who works in media, I’m always developing strategies as to how to potentially continue to reach new customers with the demise of third-party cookies.
 And while no one has a crystal-clear picture of EXACTLY what the future holds for digital advertising to acquire new customers, I can with confidence say that contextual targeting is coming back.